How to Export Your Branded Videos in 1080p with iMovie at 60FPS

 Next, click “Import media”.
 Make sure you don’t drag it from “Find it” because this won’t work.

-Once you press “Import media” find your file that was recorded at 60 frames per second:
+Once you press “Import media” find your branded video that was recorded at 60 frames per second:

 It’ll appear in the timeline.
-Simply double click on it and drag it down here:
+Simply double click on it and drag it down to the bottom of the timeline:

 As you guys can see I recorded this at 60FPS.